7 Ways to Improve Quality of Care at Your Facility

 - Equitable — Provide consistent care across different populations regardless of gender, ethnicity, socioeconomic status, location, or other characteristics.

-Quality of Care in Healthcare: Why Is It Important?
+Why Is Quality of Care Important?

 The importance of quality nursing care is a foundational concept in medical practice.
 Quality care leads to improved patient outcomes — benefits to the health status and quality of life for patients or residents — which is a primary goal of healthcare organizations.